otamam818/SWEN30006_Proj2_TorusVerse/documentation/README.md

 2. The source code of a GUI to be used as a map maker

-While the task is to integrate the GUI into the PacMan game and implement the new functionality of the TorusVerse version, simply porting the GUI into a badly designed codebase of the original game could potentially make for a worse design.
+While the task is to integrate the GUI into the PacMan game and implement the new functionality of the TorusVerse version, simply porting the GUI into a potentially badly-designed codebase of the original game could make for a worse design.
 Thus, to make the best results, first we will analyze the simple version of the game and check what changes can be made.

 ### Simple version of the game
 #### The problem
-Initially, all the game logic, including: are all in the `Game` class.
-This strongly goes against the following GRASP
+Initially, all the game logic, handling of individual variables, and a few classes are in the `Game` class.
+Keeping it all in one place strongly goes against the following GRASP
 principles:
-1. Low Coupling - every individual object interaction happens in the `Game` class.
-This means that any changes made to any other class would cause a massive impact to the entire program, thus making it harder to maintain
+1. Low Coupling - since every individual object interaction happens in the `Game` class, any changes made to other classes would cause a massive impact to the entire program, thus making it harder to maintain
 2. High Cohesion - The `Game` class does more than one well-defined job, thus leaving its purpose very unfocused around separate responsibilities.
-This makes it difficult to change and maintian the code; since responsibilities are closely knit together, extending the game into the TorusVerse version could require an entire system revamp
+This makes it difficult to change and maintian the code; since responsibilities are closely knit together, extending the game into the TorusVerse version could be a potential disaster, potentially making it inevitable to write the code from scratch.
-3. Creator - object initialization for all individual monsters and PacMan happens in the `Game` class.
-This makes it difficult to implement and maintain new monsters and ensure any new logic is followed everywhere within the source code
+3. Creator - The object initialization for all individual monsters and PacMan happens in the `Game` class.
+This makes it difficult to implement new monsters and maintain old ones while ensuring that the new logic is followed everywhere within the source code.

 #### What changes can be made?
 A table of considerations are made for all classes.
 For each consideration, the resulting design pattern chosen is proposed: